Seaweed Algebras and the Index Statistic for Partitions: Estimates of Key Terms

 \section{Estimates of Key Terms}

 The proof of Theorem \ref{MAIN} uses a variation of Wright's circle method.
 As with any variation of the circle method, there are various stages where estimates must be made.
-For the sake of aesthetics, this section collects together the most important estimates.

-This section is subdivided into three parts.
+This section collects together the most important estimates, which are subdivided into three groups.
 The first two are dedicated to proving bounds on $G(q)$ on the {\it major arc} and {\it minor arc}, which play central roles in Wright's circle method and are defined in the first part.
 The last part considers elementary bounds on the functions $F_a^{r,t}(z)$ and $E_a^{r,t}(z)$ which make later computations more straightforward.